silverstripe/cwp-watea-theme/README.md

 This theme is a [subtheme](https://docs.silverstripe.org/en/3/developer_guides/templates/themes) of the [`cwp-base` theme](https://gitlab.cwp.govt.nz/cwp/new-theme).
 It provides a more visually appealing example for starting a theme for a CWP website.

-**Please note:** Currently the theme is configured as a "subtheme", so everything is inherited from the base theme into this module.
-Towards the end of the project we may/will take this out and allow the theme to be fully functional on its own for the sake of picking it up easily and modifying it on its own.

 ## Installation

 Install this module with composer: